Indigenous Program Co-Facilitator

 - Diploma or degree in Social Work, Addictions and Mental Health, Indigenous Studies, or a related field; or equivalent experience.

-- Minimum 2 years’ experience working with Indigenous women or in trauma-informed, housing, or justice settings.
+- Minimum 2 years’ experience working with Indigenous women or in a justice setting

 - Knowledge of colonization, intergenerational trauma, addictions, and culturally grounded healing.